NikithaPa-Kore/Plaid_Guide_Code/README.md

 vii.
 Then on the left menu, go to “Docs” and then procced to “Quickstart” or click https://plaid.com/docs/quickstart/#introduction.
 Follow the detailed Youtube video to set up the quickstart app on your local machine.

 viii.
 Go to the repository - “https://github.com/NikithaPa-Kore/Plaid_Guide_Code” and replace the ‘/quickstart/frontend/src/Components/Link/index.tsx’ file’s content with the one from the repo.
+Also check if the Callback URL on line 44 in the file is set to the one from the Auth Profile.

 ix.
 Go to the repository - “https://github.com/NikithaPa-Kore/Plaid_Guide_Code” and replace the ‘/quickstart/node/index.js’ file’s content with the one from the repo.